John Thompson (actor): Career

-Last years
+Later life

 Thompson fades from view after 1631; but the very patchy records of the era may obscure the fact that he simply continued acting.
 He was named a Groom of the Chamber on 15 April 1633, which certainly suggests a continuing career.
 (Actors were sometimes rewarded with the honorific post; Honyman was named a Groom of the Chamber along with Thompson, and five King's Men became Grooms in January 1641.)

 The parish records of St. Giles without Cripplegate, which was the home of many theatre people of the day and located near the Fortune Playhouse, note two Thompson daughters in 1631 – the christening of Anne on 16 July and the burial of Lettice on 1 October.
 Thompson's funeral was held in the same parish on 13 December 1634.